Step 1: Install CocoaPods

 This method is called with the following parameters:

-YOUR-API-KEY– Your application’s API Key from the Braze Dashboard
+YOUR-APP-IDENTIFIER-API-KEY– Your App Identifier API Key from the Braze Dashboard.

 application– The current app